 A trendsetter, she’s made guest appearances on Fox’s “Morning Show with Mike and Juliet”, HGTV’s “Deserving Design with Vern Yip, repeatedly on ” Bravo’s “Real Housewives of Atlanta,” VH1s’ “The Chilli Project” and CBS’s “Better Mornings: Ambush Makeover” and Oxygen’s “Find Me My Man”.
 Tami has been recognized as one of the Top 25 Women of Atlanta, Metromix’s Top Tweeps of Atlanta, Spelman College’s Women of Diversity in Social Media, CHOZEN Awards’ Newsmaker of the Year, Digitini Award recipient in Social Media, a 2011 participant in Women Entrepreneurs Day in Georgia and a Certificate of Appreciation for Stars of the Century.
 In April 2012 she was named Alive’s magazine ‘Fashion Entrepreneur Of The Year’.
 She also was tapped by Ford in April 2012 to be Ford Escape Routes Local Digital Correspondent and Blogger for their new reality series on NBC.
 Then as Ford’s official blogger for the 2012 BET Awards.

 In June of 2012, Tami was honored with a Proclamation from the City of Atlanta!
 She made a cameo appearance in short film “Nice Guy” produced by Studio 11 Films with Co-Founder Mel Jackson starring actor Miguel A.Nunez Jr. In September 2012, Tami received a Mirror Mirror Award with Rolling Out Magazine and CVS for her beauty & fashion contribution.
 In December of 2012, Oxygen Tv network hired Tami to be a select influencer for their ‘Nationwide search for local talent’ to promote their new modeling reality tv competition series’ ‘The Face’.
 Then in April 2013, Tami was then again asked to do a guest appearance for Oxygen’s new reality series called, ‘Find Me My Man’.
 She was flown to Miami and taped the show as a Lifestyle Expert.
 She’s been featured/mentioned in numerous amounts of national magazines like Essence, Jezebel, Lucky, Self, Family Circle, Today’s Black Woman and Glamour and the list goes on.
-A wife and mother of two teens, Tami gives back by mentoring at-risk teens and homeless women, and speaks annually in her resident Gwinnett County, Ga. at their Peer Leadership Workshops.
+A mother of two teens, Tami gives back by mentoring at-risk teens and homeless women, and speaks annually in her resident Gwinnett County, Ga. at their Peer Leadership Workshops.